rsocket/rsocket/Protocol.md

     * MUST send an ERROR frame if the server does not support resuming operation.
 This is accomplished by handling the Ignore bit in the RESUME frame.
     * use the RESUME Identification Token field to determine which client the resume pertains to.
 If the client is identified successfully, resumption MAY be continued.
 If not identified, then the server MUST send an ERROR frame.
     * if successfully identified, then the server MAY send a RESUME_OK and then:
-        * MUST assume that the next REQUEST, CANCEL, ERROR, and RESPONSE frames have an implied position commencing from the last implied positions
+        * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames have an implied position commencing from the last implied positions
-        * MAY retransmit *all* REQUEST, CANCEL, ERROR, and RESPONSE frames starting at the RESUME Last Received Position field value from the client.
+        * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME Last Received Position field value from the client.
     * if successfully identified, then the server MAY send an ERROR frame if the server can not resume operation given the value of RESUME Last Received Position if the position is not one it deems valid to resume operation from or other extenuating circumstances.

 A Server that receives a RESUME frame after a SETUP frame, SHOULD send an ERROR.